YOUTH PROGRAMS REGISTRATION AND PAYMENT

 Where should I go on the first day of the program?

 - All in-person programs meet at the Center for Architecture at 536 LaGuardia Place, New York, NY 10012.
-On the first day of class, we will check participants’ IDs and vaccination status.
-Adults dropping off a student participant will need to remain until check-in is complete, unless permission has been given to have the child come and go on their own (designated during registration).
+For drop-off programs, adults will need to remain until check-in is complete, unless permission has been given to have the child come and go on their own (designated during registration).
 Additional check-in procedure information will be sent to all families via email prior to their program.

 Who can sign out my child?

 - People signing out students must be listed as authorized pick-up persons on our sign-in sheet.
 You can designate these individuals when completing registration and can add individuals to this list at any point via email.
 Students in grades 6-12 can sign themselves out with adult permission.
 This permission is designated during the registration process and can be changed, if needed, by a parent or guardian by contacting email@example.com.
 High School students in Design Discovery Programs will self-dismiss.

 ONLINE YOUTH PROGRAMS

-Are there any materials we will need to provide for online programs?
+Are there any materials we will need for online programs?

-What platform will you use for the online classes?
+What platform will you use for online classes?

 - We will use the Center for Architecture’s Zoom Video Conferencing for our online programs.